usnistgov/800-63-4/_sp800-63/sec4_model.ja.md

 <!-- - Step 6: The IdP provides the RP with the authentication status of the subscriber and relevant attributes and an authenticated session is established between the subscriber and the RP. -->

-- Step 6: IdP は RP に Subscriber の Authentication の状況と, 関連する Attribute を提供し, Subscriber と RP の間で Authentication されたセッションが確立される.
+- Step 6: IdP は RP に Subscriber の Authentication の状況と, 関連する Attribute を提供し, Subscriber と RP の間で Authentication された Session が確立される.

 <!-- For both models, the verifier does not always need to communicate in real time with the CSP to complete the authentication activity (e.g., some uses of digital certificates).
 Therefore, the line between the verifier and the CSP represents a logical link between the two entities.
 In some implementations, the verifier, RP, and CSP functions may be distributed and separated.
 However, if these functions reside on the same platform, the interactions between the functions are signals between applications or application modules running on the same system rather than using network protocols. -->